Annual Growth Report

 Competitive paddles used in pickleball are constructed from a high-tech composite.
 An official pickleball is made of plastic and is between .78 to .935 ounces and 2.874 to 2.972 inches in diameter.
 There are no color restrictions other than the ball must be a single, consistent color.
 USA Pickleball has tested and approved several outdoor and indoor balls for official tournament play.
 Click here to review the complete list of all tested/approved paddles and balls approved for sanctioned tournament play.

 Every U.S. state and all Canadian provinces now have pickleball venues.
 Senior residence communities, YMCAs, local community recreation centers, schools and parks are just some of the places likely to have pickleball courts.
 USA Pickleball compiles the most up-to-date and comprehensive listing of places to play on a new dedicated website: places2play.org.
-The number of USA Pickleball-registered facilities in North America totaled 10,724 at the end of 2022, an increase of 1,557 locations or approximately 130 new locations per month.
+The known places to play totaled 11,864 at the end of 2023, an increase of 1,140 locations.

 State by State Breakdown